mpardo1/RM_mosquito/README.md

 This number could be compute it at different scale but always taken the average rainfall.
 The units must be daily rainfall.
 So if we do it for a month there should be the average monthly rainfall NOT the accumulated rainfall.

-In the folder code there is one script for each of the figures in the main manuscript.
-Also, for the sensitivity analysis performed, avaliable in the supplementary material.